duw-alt/moonflix/README.md

 - **The Movie Database (TMDb) API**: API for fetching movie data and search results

 ## 📺 Tutorial
-This project was built following the tutorial from the **[JS Mastery YouTube Channel](https://www.youtube.com/watch?v=dCLhUialKPQ&ab_channel=JavaScriptMastery)**.
+This project was built from the following tutorial on YouTube: **[JS Mastery React Full Course 2025](https://www.youtube.com/watch?v=dCLhUialKPQ&ab_channel=JavaScriptMastery)**.
 Thank you to JS Mastery for the helpful video!